bartneck/SwimDsl/README.md

 # SwimDSL

 Welcome to the SwimDSL project repository.
+For a short summmary of the project, please have have a look at this [YouTube Video](https://youtu.be/P46H6FrZjwo?si=Hh3q_qlo2XFv2DDp)

 ## What is SwimDSL?